Landing at Nadzab: Follow-up

 Meanwhile, a force under Lieutenant Colonel J. T. Lang, consisting of the 2/2nd Pioneer Battalion, 2/6th Field Company, and detachments from the 7th Division Signals, 2/5th Field Ambulance and ANGAU, with 760 native carriers, set out from Tsili Tsili on 2 September.
 Most of the force moved overland, reaching Kirkland's Crossing on 4 September, where it rendezvoused with B Company, Papuan Infantry Battalion.
 That night, a party of engineers and pioneers set out from Tsili Tsili in 20 small craft, sailed and paddled down the Watut and Markham Rivers to join Lang's force at Kirkland's Crossing.
-The small river-borne task force included ten British 5-ton folding assault boats and Hoehn military folboats. which met up with 2/6th Independent Company commandos who had reconnoitered the proposed crossing area with eight of these folboats the day before.
+The small river-borne task force included ten British 5-ton folding assault boats and Hoehn military folboats. which met up with 2/6th Independent Company commandos who had reconnoitred the proposed crossing area with eight of these folboats the day before.
 While neither river was deep, both were fast flowing, with shoals and hidden snags.
 Three boats were lost with their equipment and one man drowned.
 On the morning of 5 September, Lang's force was treated to the sight of the air force passing overhead.
 At this point, the Markham River formed three arms, separated by broad sand bars.
 Two were fordable but the other was deep and flowing at 5 kn.
 Using the folding boats and local timber, they constructed a pontoon bridge, allowing the whole force to cross the river safely with all their equipment.
 That evening, they reached the Americans' position.